cisagov/dotgov-home/pages/registration/common-questions.md

 1. **Administrative contact**: someone from the signatory’s office that will approve the content.
 This person must be a government employee.
 As an example, for a state domain, it must be someone in the governor’s office.

-2. **Technical contact**: a developer or site administrator that is available 24 hours a day and 7 days a week if the domain is critical to your infrastructure.
-They are usually responsible for the [DNS]({{ site.baseurl }}/support/dns/).
+2. **Billing contact**: a person with access to a government credit card and the ability to pay registration fees.

-3. **Billing contact**: a person with access to a government credit card and the ability to pay registration fees.
+3. **Technical contact**: a developer or site administrator that is available 24 hours a day and 7 days a week if the domain is critical to your infrastructure.
+They are usually responsible for the [DNS]({{ site.baseurl }}/management/dns/).

 There must be no one single point of contact.

 Each contact must have the authority to access the .gov registrar.
-If a contact already has a .gov registrar username, please include it along with their name.

 #### How do I request an exception to the naming conventions?